alanng10/Tool/Docue/a.md

 Tool can be most general and most level tool.

-Tool can has most general and most level style.
+Tool can have most general and most level style.

 This is enough infra to make tool of any style.